janakj/sdr/README.md

-# sdr
-Software Defined Radio Experiments
+# Experiments with Software Defined Radio